rodrigodiez/smocha/README.md

 # Features
 At the moment the features of Smocha are rather simple.
 It allows:

+- Concurrent, throttled tests using _Goroutines_ (default rate is 30 rps although you can override in your testbook)
-- Concurrent tests using _goroutines_
+- Throttled tests
 - HTTP / HTTPS GET requests
 - Check the status code of the response
 - Check that the response contains a string